How do I write a successful audio guide script for museums?

 ❌ the guide should not distract from the content.

-✅ They scan a QR code and can then call up a continuous tour or individual chapters.
-This means that operation must be intuitive and simple.
-Your visitors can use their own device - without having to download or borrow a device.
+✅ Visitors scan a QR code to access a complete tour or individual chapters.
+This means the interface must be intuitive and simple.
+Your visitors can use their own devices— no downloads or rental devices required.

-✅ It must be possible to create and adapt tours easily and independently.
-If an object moves or an exhibition changes, the audio guide can be designed with a simple tool - without any agencies, without spending a lot of time and without high costs.
+✅It must be possible to create and customize tours easily and independently.
+If an object is moved or an exhibition changes, the audio guide can be updated using a simple tool —without agencies, without a significant time investment, and without high costs.

-A successful audio guide should also have text and image cues with an intuitive design.
-Visitors can use maps or visual cues to find their way around and see which station they are at.
-A barrier-free solution with a screen reader function should be guaranteed for blind people.
+A successful audio guide should also feature text and image cues with an intuitive design.
+Visitors can orient themselves using maps or visual cues and see which stop they are at.
+For blind individuals, an accessible solution with screen reader functionality should be provided.

 A good museum guide should be both entertaining and informative, without presenting information in an overly didactic or purely formal way.
 Visual experiences are enhanced by good storytelling and acoustic information.